Table of Content

 - Frog Shoes Snorkel

-- waterproof shoes (A must for places with a lot of reefs, can save a lot of time and reduce the chance of injury)
+- Water shoes (essential for rocky areas, can save a lot of time and reduce the risk of injury).

 Waikoloa Village